Cleaning, flushing, triple-rinsing… whatever you call it, sprayer sanitation is a time-consuming and distasteful task.

 We installed an on/off hydraulic control valve block and solenoid controlled by a toggle switch in the cab.
-When this “rinse switch” was engaged, 12 volt DC opened the solenoid, allowing hydraulic oil from the auxiliary pump to turn the rinse motor which in turn powered the rinse product pump.
+When the rinse switch was engaged, 12 volt DC opened the solenoid, allowing hydraulic oil from the auxiliary pump to turn the rinse motor, which in turn powered the rinse product pump.

 AVOID AIRLOCK BY BALANCING FLOW

 While Continuous Rinsing works well with an unbroken stream of clean water, there is demonstrated benefit to allowing the pump to draw a small amount of air.
 The bubbles are reputed to scrub the lines more effectively than water alone.
 It is possible that the new Hypro 9307 series centrifugal pump, which claims to eliminate dry run, would facilitate this.